Are Google Ads Worth It in 2024?

 What do you do when looking for the best sofa in your budget range?
 You Google it.

 Google satisfies every type of intent, allowing you to reach your target audience through its 8.5B searches daily.
 No matter what you’re selling, if someone is Googling it (and chances are – they are), your ads will be able to reach them.
+Not only does this mean a conversion boost, but it also helps with increasing your brand awareness.

 You Can Scale Quickly